gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 ### Choosing Synthesis Method and Interaction Type

-As explained in the previous sections, selecting different combinitions of synthesis method and interaction type will create different user experiences.
+As explained in the previous sections, selecting different combinations of synthesis method and interaction type will create different user experiences.
 Due to the nature of each option, there may be preferences of how to combine the two parameters.
 The table below gives some hints: